Prostitution law: Regulated prostitution

 De Wallen, Amsterdam's red-light district, offers activities such as legal prostitution and a number of coffeeshops that sell marijuana.
 It is one of the main tourist attractions.

 Pascha brothel in Cologne, Germany, is the largest brothel in Europe.
 Picture taken during the 2006 FIFA World Cup, the poster has the Saudi Arabian flag and Iranian flag blacked out after protests and threats.

-In some countries, (or administrative subdivisions within a country), prostitution is legal and regulated.
+In some countries or administrative subdivisions within a country, prostitution is legal and regulated.
 In these jurisdictions, there is a specific law, which explicitly allows the practice of prostitution if certain conditions are met (as opposed to places where prostitution is legal only because there is no law to prohibit it).
+Demands to legalise prostitution as a means to contain exploitation in the sex industry is now gaining support from organisations such as the United Nations and the Supreme Court of India.

-In countries where prostitution is regulated, the prostitutes may be registered, they may be hired by a brothel, they may organize trade unions, they may be covered by workers' protection laws, their proceeds may be taxable, they may be required to undergo regular health checks, etc. The degree of regulation, however, varies very much by jurisdiction..Such approaches are taken with the stance that prostitution is impossible to eliminate, and thus these societies have chosen to regulate it in an attempt to increase transparency and therefore reduce the more undesirable consequences and reduce harm.
-Goals of such regulations include controlling sexually transmitted disease, reducing sexual slavery, increasing safety for sex workers and clients (such as from violence, abuse and murder), ensuring fair pay, fair work hours and safe and clean working conditions, controlling where brothels may operate and dissociating prostitution from crime syndicates.
+In countries where prostitution is regulated, the prostitutes may be registered, they may be hired by a brothel, they may organize trade unions, they may be covered by workers' protection laws, their proceeds may be taxable, they may be required to undergo regular health checks, etc. The degree of regulation, however, varies very much by jurisdiction..
+Such approaches are taken with the stance that prostitution is impossible to eliminate, and thus these societies have chosen to regulate it in an attempt to increase transparency and therefore reduce the more undesirable consequences and reduce harm.
+Goals of such regulations include controlling sexually transmitted disease; reducing sexual slavery; increasing safety for sex workers and clients; ensuring fair pay, fair work hours and safe and clean working conditions; controlling where brothels may operate; and dissociating prostitution from crime syndicates.
 Regulation also allows for the potential of introducing a minimum age requirement to become a sex worker, enter a brothel, and to engage in sexual activity with a sex worker.

 Dutch researchers have found significant reductions in drug-related crime in areas where prostitution is legal and licensed.
 "In cities with both a tippelzone and a licensing requirement, for instance, they found a 25 percent reduction in drug-related crimes within two years."

 In countries where prostitution is legal and regulated, it is usual for the practice to be restricted to particular areas.

 In countries where prostitution itself is legal, but associated activities are outlawed, prostitution is generally not regulated.